tomdns/blog/articles/shield-impacts.md

 ```

-Then I send the list to the shader, and for each hit to make rings I do as follows:
+Then I send the list to the shader, and loop through it.
+Then to make rings, for each hit position I do as follows:

 First take the distance between the hit position and the vertex position

 ![Distance](../images/shield-impacts/process_distance.png)

-Step the distance, using our time of impact *t* value
+Step the distance, using the time of impact *t* value

 ![Distance](../images/shield-impacts/process_step.png)

-Step the distance again, using *t - ringWidth*, substract both stepped values, and *saturate()*
+Step the distance again using *t - ringWidth* then substract both stepped values, and *saturate()* the result

 ![Distance](../images/shield-impacts/process_ring.png)